shortbird/CP3/projects/quick_sort.md

 Write a Quick sort function that:
 * Sorts this [numbers.txt](./numbers.txt) file from smallest to greatest
 * Prints out the total time it took to sort the numbers rounded to two decimal places (ex: 10.32 seconds)
+* You will be [combining all your sorting functions](./sorting_algorithms.md) in one program later on, so save your code!

 ## Hints
 * See [this page](https://www.geeksforgeeks.org/Quick-sort/) for a sample solution. **Do not copy/paste this solution.** Instead, use it as a reference as you write your own function.